auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 4. What can I be paid for _in contributing to AI_?

 We can call this _ikigAI_.
 The more direct relationship your ikigAI is to artificial general intelligence the more aligned you are with the meaning of life.
 How can you **uniquely** contribute?

-IkigAI doesn't just apply to us now, but extends backwards and forwards.
-2,000 years ago the highest ikigAI would likely be in contributing to their local library.
-All humans should support the growth of information.
-After accumulating and refining knowledge they will eventually lead to a level of understanding capable of creating AI.

 ---